ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-mongodb.md

     - After your instance has provisioned, create a **Service Credential** to have access to your MongoDB instance.
     ![Service credentials](../images/database-with-mongodb/servicecreds.png)
-      The service credential should contain informations to login to the instance.
+      The service credential should contain information to login to the instance.
 We will look for the database, the hostname, the username, the password and a base64 encoded certificate.
       Decode the certificate, and create an OpenShift secret holding these values :
       ```bash
       oc create secret generic --from-literal=MONGODB_HOST=<HOST> --from-literal=MONGODB_PORT=<PORT> --from-literal=MONGODB_USER=<USER> --from-literal=MONGODB_DATABASE=<DATABASE> --from-literal=MONGODB_PASSWORD=<PASSWORD> --from-literal=MONGODB_CERT=<DECODED_CERT> mongodb-access